thingsdb/ThingsDocs/v0/content/data-types/list/remove.md

 weight: 49
 ---

-This function removes and returns the value of the *first* element in the [list](../../list) that satisfies the callback function.
+This function removes and returns the value of the *first* item in the [list](../../list) that satisfies the callback function.
-Otherwise `nil` is returned unless an alternative return value is specified.
+Otherwise `nil` is returned if no alternative return value is specified.

 This function generates an [event](../../../overview/events) *(except when called on a [variable](../../../overview/variable))*.